Krx-21/AI_Vtube/README.md

 - Updating the system prompt in the `Chatbot` class in `chatbot.py` to specify a different language and personality
 - Changing the `language` parameter in the `TextToSpeech` class in `text2speech.py`

-Note that the AI VTuber is designed with a cheerful, friendly young girl personality that responds in Thai.
+Note that the AI VTuber ไพลิน (Pailin) is designed with a cheerful, friendly young girl personality that responds in Thai.
 Changing the language will require updating the personality prompt as well for consistency.

 ### Gemini Models